k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'your legs cannot kick effectively' when polymorphed into any type of cave lizard
 - Allow flaming weapons to burn trees and doors (forcefight)
+- Fix: dmonsfree with artifacts that cause explosive damage